Flag of China: Desecration

-Flags of the Special Administrative Regions of the People's Republic of China
+Flags of the Special Administrative Regions

 Due to an order passed by the CCP Central Committee General Office and General Office of the State Council, cities and provinces are no longer allowed to adopt their own symbols.
 However, both of the Hong Kong and Macau Special Administrative Regions of China have their own special flags.
 The precise use of the SAR flags are regulated by laws passed by the National People's Congress.

 The Flag of the Hong Kong Special Administrative Region features a stylized, white, five-petal Bauhinia blakeana flower in the center of a red field.
-On each petal is a red star; the stars demonstrate Hong Kong residents' love of their motherland, while the overall flag design signifies the reestablished link between postcolonial Hong Kong and China while demonstrating the "One country, two systems" political principle applied to the region.
+On each petal is a red star; they symbolise Hong Kong's status under China, while the overall flag design signifies the reestablished link between postcolonial Hong Kong and China while demonstrating the "One country, two systems" political principle applied to the region.
 The flag of Hong Kong was adopted on 16 February 1990.
 On 10 August 1996, it received formal approval from the Preparatory Committee, a group which advised the People's Republic of China (PRC) on Hong Kong's transfer of sovereignty from the United Kingdom to the PRC in 1997.
 The flag was first officially hoisted on 1 July 1997, in the handover ceremony marking the transfer of sovereignty from the United Kingdom to China.

 The Regional flag of the Macau Special Administrative Region is "Macau green" with a lotus flower above a stylized image of the Governor Nobre de Carvalho Bridge and water in white, beneath an arc of five gold, five-pointed stars: one large star in the center of the arc and four smaller ones.
 The lotus was chosen as the floral emblem of Macau.
 The Governor Nobre de Carvalho Bridge is a bridge linking the Macau Peninsula and the island of Taipa.
 The bridge is one of the most recognizable landmarks of the territory.
 The water beneath the lotus and the bridge symbolize Macau's position as a port and its role played in the territory.
 The five five-pointed stars echo the design of the national flag, symbolizing the relationship Macau has with its mother country.
 The design was chosen on 15 January 1993 by a committee that was drafting the Basic Law for the Macau SAR and was formally adopted by the Macau SAR Preparatory Committee on 16 January 1999.
 The flag was first officially hoisted on 20 December 1999, in the handover ceremony marking the transfer of sovereignty from Portugal to China.